vncore/tmp/readme.md

 - **Step 2**: Install the vncore/core package

-  Navigate to the newly installed Laravel directory, in this example, `website-folder`

-  Run the command:
+  Move to Laravel directory (in this example is `website-folder`), and run the command:

   >`composer require vncore/core`

 - **Step 3**: Check the configuration in the .env file